pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

   		enterpriseServerAddress: "grpc://<ENTERPRISE_SERVER_ADDRESS>"
   		enterpriseCallbackAddress: "grpc://<PACHD_ADDRESS>"
   		enterpriseRootToken: "<ENTERPRISE-ROOT-TOKEN>" # the same root token of the enterprise cluster
-			# Alternatively, you can set this value in a secret
+		# Alternatively, use a secret
 		enterpriseRootTokenSecretName: "<Name of you secret containing enterpriseRootToken>"

 	```